iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___2.5/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.proudcrowd.care 2 reviews"/>
 </p>

+> Doesn't log locations all the time.
+Even after I have been there for over ten minutes.
+Not very dependable .<br> :date: __2020-05-13 18:15:39__

+> I'm not sure if it's just the app for Android but most days it doesn't even recognize that I have been anywhere!
+My Bluetooth is on, what's going on?<br> :date: __2020-05-13 02:08:21__

+> Not the best, has not tracked me since May 9th!
+My location is turned on also.
+Noticed previously it missed Tracking me to and from work on May 6th.
+Might be easier to just write it down on paper .<br> :date: __2020-05-11 15:36:20__

+> So far only kept two logs.
+Both for work.
+Both on the same day.
+It's also picked up places I drove past.
+Been at work 12 hours today and it didn't register once.<br> :date: __2020-05-11 00:43:47__

 > Need to have a way to add places one has been when it quite often misses the place one had visited all together.<br> :date: __2020-05-10 02:16:21__

 > This app doesn't work very well.
 Sometimes places I've been will show up but I have gone places that do not show up.
 This type of app needs to be much more reliable.<br> :date: __2020-05-10 01:32:49__